Services We Do and Do Not Provide

 To see if our OCD Intensive Outpatient Program is right for your child:

 - Ask your child’s primary care provider or therapist to refer you for services.
 If your child is a current patient at Seattle Children’s, ask their provider for a referral to the “OCD Intensive Outpatient Program.”

 - Once we receive a referral from your provider, we will contact you to set up an assessment.

 - The assessment takes place over 2 meetings.
 This helps us confirm your child’s diagnosis and decide if this program is the best fit.
 If a different program would work better for your child, we will suggest other options.

 - If the program is a good fit for your child, our insurance department will work to get pre-authorization from your insurance company.
 Most insurance plans cover the treatment, but many require authorization before your child starts.
 See answers to common questions about mental health coverage.

-- If you already have an appointment, read about what to expect and how to prepare.
+- If you already have an appointment, read about:

 Providers, see how to refer a patient.